carbonblack/cb-skyatp-connector/README.md

 The skyatp connector for Carbonblack submits infected hosts detected by a CbR server to the Sky ATP infected hosts blacklist.

 Infected hosts are identified by watchlist alters, you can configure any number of watchlists by name in a comma delimited list.
+The skyapt connector will add hosts identified by alerts from these watchlists to the blacklist in SKYATP.
-As alerts generated from these watchlists are resolved, the CbR SkyAtp connector will remove the host from the blacklist.
+As alerts generated from these watchlists are resolved, the CbR SkyAtp connector will remove the host from the blacklist - when there are no longer any outstanding issues needing resolution.

 Installation Quickstart